HsupoLeng/Ishii_etal_2020_behavioral_feature_analysis/README.md

-﻿# periLunge
+﻿# Ishii_etal_2020_behavioral_feature_analysis
 This repository contains code that analyzes what a fly is doing before and after a lunge.
+We analyzed transitions between behavior bouts and compared behavioral transition patterns (also called ethograms) across different types of flies.
+The main MATLAB program for behavior transition analysis is `visualize_apply_behav_label.m`.

-Current method is visualizing feature distributions and their temporal changes at fixed time points near known lunge timestamps.
+The repository also includes some kinematic analysis, e.g. visualizing feature distributions and their temporal changes at fixed time points near known lunge timestamps.

-The code in this repository was used to conduct analysis and draw figures in the section "nvy controls social action selection" of the paper
+The code in this repository was used to conduct analysis and draw figures in the section "nvy controls a behavioral transition leading to lunges" of the paper

 Kenichi Ishii et.al.
-(2020).
-A Drosophila proto-oncogene homolog controls aggression via aminergic neurons.
-In preparation.
+(2022).
+A neurogenetic mechanism of experience-dependent suppression of aggression.

-Further details of the code are described in Materials and Methods > Behavioral Feature Analysis section of the paper.
+Further details of the code are described in Materials and Methods > Behavioral transition analysis section of the paper.